Griatch/interplanetary/README.md

 quite easy to learn.
 For this reason it could probably work quite well also as an educational tool for kids learning about space and gravity.

-The combat mechanics are simple and models believable weapon systems.
+The combat mechanics are simple and model believable weapon systems.
-Each turn represents days of real time as ships move along their vectors, missiles home in over vast distances and guns try to track that impossibly small spot in the sky.
+Each turn represents days of real time as ships move along their trajectories, missiles home in over vast distances and guns try to track that impossibly small spot in the sky.

 Interplanetary is played by drawing directly on the printed map, making it very portable.
-The game comes with a manual but the game-aid contains everything needed for play, including customizing your ship with weapons, boosters and various bonus systems systems.
+The game comes with a manual but the game-aid contains everything needed for play, including customizing your ship with weapons, boosters and various bonus systems.

 ## Contents